kevinolega/minimalchanges/_posts/2021-03-13-passive-priority.md

 Learn to eventually outsource most of your work.

-Instead of jumping from earned income to passive income, build a bridge that will allow you to cross over.
+Learn to build a bridge that allows you to cross from employee to employer first, instead of attempting to jump from earned income to passive income.

 I call this bridge management income.

 Why isn't this concept popular?

 Learning to build income from management of your own resources is difficult to monetize for third parties.

+MLM recruiters are trying to get you to put all your faith in their company.

+Financial advisors are trying to get you to put all your faith in their company.

+Scammers are trying to do the same thing.

 I've had this concept in my head for several years.